noorykim/SAS-tips/dataset-variables-lengths-minimize.md

 %macro trimVarLength(dataset, libname=WORK);

   proc sql noprint;
-    /* retrieve the names of character variables, and form a column using the names */ create table vars as
+    /* retrieve the names of character variables, and form a column with syntax to find max lengths of those variables; vert */ create table vars as
       select cats("max(length(", name, ")) as _", name) as cvar
       from dictionary.columns
       where type = 'char' and libname = upcase("&libname") and memname = upcase("&dataset")
     ;

-    /* concatenate the column values into a single string */ select cvar into :cvars separated by ',' from vars
+    /* concatenate the column values into a single string; flat */ select cvar into :cvars separated by ',' from vars
     ;

-    /* get the maximum lengths of the character variables; */ create table lens as
+    /* get the maximum lengths of the character variables; vert */ create table lens as
       select &cvars
       from &dataset